 Do you need to quickly create a live poll for an upcoming meeting or event?
 No problem!
 At MeetingPulse we make poll creation a snap.
-With our free trial, you can be up and running live in no time, gathering relevant real-time feedback from any audience.
+With a free trial of our audience response app, you can be up and running live in no time, gathering relevant real-time feedback from any audience.

 To get started, simply go to the MeetingPulse website at www.meetingpulse.net and follow the prompts as shown below.
 Our interface is simple and easy to use.
 First, click on the ‘get started’ button.